During early 2021, we’ll continue to carry out further surveys and investigations to help us design the project in more detail.

-We’ll then be carrying out another consultation on the A66 scheme, planned for spring 2021.
+We’ll then be carrying out another consultation on the A66 scheme, planned for September 2021.
 We will be inviting the public to submit further feedback on a more detailed design of the route.

 In the meantime, we will continue to engage with our stakeholders and the local community to help us refine the design.

 The A66 Northern Trans-Pennine project is known as a Nationally Significant Infrastructure Project (NSIP).
 This means that we need to make an application for a Development Consent Order (DCO) to obtain permission to construct the project.

 This short video gives more information about the process behind the DCO and how we build roads.